 The School looks to make available its property to local groups in the evenings and generates a small income included under the heading of lettings.
 The rates charged are relatively low to encourage local community activity.
-Lettings have begun to slowly increase as we all continue to live with COVID

 The students are encouraged to support charitable works and form groups will generate ideas and carry out events in School to fundraise, notably bake sales, raffles, film showings where all income is passed onto relevant charities.